DataDog/integrations-core/docs/dev/agent_integration.md

    ddev create -n Awesome
    ```

    This command displays the path where the files would have been written, as well as the structure itself.
-Make sure the path in the first line of output matches your `integrations-extras` repository location.
+Make sure the path in the first line of output matches your `integrations-extras` or `marketplace` repository location.

 1. Run the command without the `-n` flag.
 The tool asks you for an email and name and then creates the files you need to get started with an integration.
    ```